2019 Sydney CBD stabbings: Murder of Michaela Dunn

+Sydney CBD

+After leaving the apartment, Ney entered the surrounding streets of the Sydney CBD wearing a balaclava and armed with a kitchen knife.
+At approximately 2 p.m., he attacked 41-year-old Lin Bo near King Street.
+Bo survived and was assisted by members of the public before being taken to St Vincent's Hospital for treatment.

+Ney continued through the CBD as pedestrians fled the area and others began following him.
+Parts of the incident were captured on CCTV and mobile phone footage.
+Ney repeatedly shouted "Allahu Akbar" and "Shoot me!".
+He also climbed onto a vehicle as members of the public attempted to keep him away from pedestrians.

+Several members of the public began following Ney while warning other pedestrians to move away.
+Firefighters Gonzalo Herrera and Bennett Gardiner, who were returning from another job, joined members of the public attempting to stop him.
+Jamie Ingram, Jase Shore and Mitchell Bennetts were among others who became involved.

+The group eventually restrained Ney near Wynyard and held him until New South Wales Police officers arrived.
+A milk crate was used to help keep Ney restrained on the ground.
+Footage of the apprehension was widely broadcast following the attack, and police praised the actions of those who intervened.

+Police arrested Ney and took him into custody.
+Officers seized his mobile phone, which later provided investigators with evidence relating to the events inside the apartment and his communications immediately afterwards.

 Motive

 While a motive for Mert Ney's attack was investigated but not determined, the link towards severe mental illness remained constant.
 A Sydney Court reported that 1500 pages of Ney's medical reports were collected.

 A USB stick was located on Ney's person, that contained information and video files involving the Christchurch mosque shootings and other similar acts of terrorism.
 After the attack on 13 August, Ney was additionally charged for possessing child abuse material on a USB.
-This discovery provided a link to possible terrorism organisations, additionally supported by Ney's expression of "Allahu Akbar" during the attack.
+Ney denied that it was a terrorist attack but wanted the anti-terrorism police to arrest him after shouting “Allahu Akbar”.
 Whilst the proclamation does not directly tie to terrorism, this has been defended by his lawyers as a consequence of his mental illness and viewing other terrorist attacks.

 Ney refers to himself as "psycho" in the Facebook post involving Michaela Dunn's murder in his apartment room.

 Correlations to suicide by cop were made due to the repeated statement of "shoot me" being made by Ney during the public standoff with civilians.